JLW-Dev-Coder/virtuallaunch.pro/README.md

 The platform enables professionals to:

+* access specialized tools
+* manage memberships
+* manage token usage
 * publish structured public profiles
 * receive taxpayer leads
-* access specialized tools
-* manage token usage
-* manage memberships

-Rather than operating as a case‑management system, the ecosystem focuses on **discovery, tooling, and infrastructure** for tax professionals.
+Rather than operating as a case-management system, the ecosystem focuses on **discovery, tooling, and infrastructure** for tax professionals.

 The platform separates responsibilities across several sites to keep complexity manageable while allowing shared data access.